davamram/TopHiggsMEManalysis/SubGradientMinimizer/README.md

+# SubGradientMinimizer

-# Create SubGradient minimizer library
+#Create SubGradient minimizer library

 root -l -q createLibSubGradient.C

-# Compile a test program for the SubGradient library
+#Compile a test program for the SubGradient library

 make clean

 make

-# The library SubGradient_h.so can be linked with MEMmultilepton and used in the MEM kinematic fits
+#The library SubGradient_h.so can be linked with MEMmultilepton and used in the MEM kinematic fits